kedlaya/root-unitary/README.md

 >    quartic K3 surfaces over F_2, LMS Journal of Computing 19
 >    special issue A (2016), 1-11.

 For the version circa 2015, see the branch archive-2015.
+For an upcoming version with further improvements, see the branch 2026.

-As of December 2019, the code is slated for inclusion into Sage: try
+As of December 2019, the code is available in Sage: try
 ```
 sage: R.<x> = ZZ[]
 sage: R.weil_polynomials?
 ```
 to learn more.
-I plan to maintain this repository with bugfixes to the underlying C code, as well as auxiliary code that is not intended for inclusion in Sage.
+I plan to maintain this repository with bugfixes and improvements to the underlying C code, as well as auxiliary code that is not intended for inclusion in Sage.
 That includes scripts from the aforementioned papers as well as code for abelian varieties in the L-Functions and Modular Forms Database (https://www.lmfdb.org).